 Q: What are the steps needed to donate material to the CCP?

-A: First, the potential donor makes contact with the CCP.
-While some potential donations may come to the CCP through contact with the Curatorial Department, CCP’s Associate Registrar is the main contact for potential donations.
-The Associate Registrar collects information to provide to the Curatorial, Conservation, and Archives departments, including size, medium, and provenance of the artwork.
-If the potential gift is determined to fall within the CCP’s Mission and Collecting Plan, the Associate Registrar will arrange shipping of the work to CCP for evaluation by the Acquisitions Committee.
+A: If you are interested in making a donation to the Fine Print collection, please email an inventory of the material on offer to the Assistant Registrar.
+Inventories should include artist, title, date, medium, dimensions, copyright notice, provenance and a thumbnail of the image.
+This information is used to inform the our Acquisitions Committee.
+If the potential gift is determined to fall within the CCP’s Mission and Collecting Plan, the Assistant Registrar will arrange shipment of the work to the Center for evaluation by the Acquisitions Committee.
 In order to ship the work here, a temporary loan agreement must be signed by both the CCP and the donor.
-The Associate Registrar will then complete the gifting process if the donation moves forward.
+The Assistant Registrar will then complete the gifting process if the donation moves forward.

 Q: Can I just send my donation to the CCP first?

 A: The CCP cannot accept unsolicited donations on site or through the mail and retains the right to refuse any such shipments or deliveries.
 In order for CCP to collect responsibly and with best practice in mind, proposed donations must be evaluated prior to shipment.
 Accepting such unsolicited donations violates the CCP’s collections management policy.